Kazakhstan at the Olympics

 Kazakhstan first participated at the Olympic Games as an independent nation in 1994, and has sent athletes to compete in every Games since then.
-Prior to the dissolution of the Soviet Union, Kazakh athletes competed as part of the Soviet Union at the Olympics, and were also part of the Unified Team in 1992.
+Prior to the dissolution of the Soviet Union, Kazakh athletes competed as part of the Soviet Union, and were also part of the Unified Team in 1992.

 The National Olympic Committee of Kazakhstan was created in 1990 and recognized in 1993.